After a period of concern and prohibition, the trend of bringing AI into general education is blooming globally.

 ILLUSTRATION: CHATGPT

-Teaching AI from Kindergarten
+Teaching AI from kindergarten

 The United Arab Emirates (UAE) will introduce AI into the curriculum in public schools as an official subject from the 2025-2026 school year.
 This is the information shared by UAE Prime Minister Sheikh Mohammed bin Rashid Al Maktoum on social network X on May 4 and this policy will be applied at all levels, from kindergarten to grade 12, "to prepare the future generation to enter a new world ".

-“Our goal is to help students gain a deep understanding of AI from a technical perspective, foster an awareness of the ethics associated with this new technology, and enhance their understanding of data, algorithms, applications, risks, and the connection between AI and society and life.
-We have a responsibility to prepare our children for an era unlike ours,” he shared.
+"Our goal is to help them gain a deep understanding of AI from a technical perspective, foster an awareness of the ethics associated with this new technology, and enhance their understanding of data, algorithms, applications, risks, and the connection between AI and society and life.
+We have a responsibility to prepare our children for an era unlike ours," he shared.

-According to a statement from the UAE Ministry of Education, the AI curriculum has seven components, including fundamental concepts; data, algorithms; software use; ethical awareness; practical applications; innovation and project design; policy and community engagement.
+According to a statement from the UAE Ministry of Education, the AI curriculum has seven contents, including fundamental concepts; data, algorithms; software use; ethical awareness; practical applications; innovation and project design; policy and community engagement.
 The curriculum will be tailored for each age group and divided into three different cycles, Emirates News Agency reported.

 PHOTO: SCREENSHOT

-Meanwhile, the Beijing Municipal Education Commission (China) announced in March that all primary and secondary schools in the city will teach AI to students for at least eight hours per school year, starting in the 2025-2026 school year.
+Meanwhile, the Beijing Municipal Education Commission (China) announced in March that all primary and secondary schools in the city will teach AI to students for at least 8 hours per school year, starting from the 2025-2026 school year.
 In AI lessons, Chinese students will not only learn how to use AI chatbots like DeepSeek and related tools, but also learn basic knowledge about AI and ethical issues when using AI.

 Actively use AI tools